 Embark on a wild, blues-soaked road trip that takes you into a twilight world of disgruntled angels, charming tricksters, desperate lovers, predatory mermaids and friendly goats...

-She isn’t known as the goddess of infatuation and recklessness for nothing.
+In ancient Greek myth, she is known as the goddess of recklessness, infatuation and ruin.

 The story of Atë